kartikaya924/covidAnalysisIndia/README.md

 # covidAnalysisIndia

-To estimate the effectivness of the lockdown in India that was announced on 14/04/2020 using Robust Synthetic Control Module.
+To estimate the effect of the lockdown in India which was announced on 14/04/2020 using Robust Synthetic Control Method.

 ## Donor Pool csv file